 Additional nut butter you can use – substitute almond butter with peanut butter or cashew butter if preferred.

 Make it nut free – If you have a nut allergy, you can make it nut free and use sunflower seed butter instead of almond butter!

 If you don’t have a food processor – you’ll need a blender to chop the oats into small pieces.
 Then mix all the ingredients in a large bowl until combined using a rubber spatula – this might take a little bit more effort if your almond butter isn’t super creamy.

 Other seeds you can use – instead of hemp or chia seeds you can also use flax, sesame, sunflower, or pumpkin seeds!
 Most of these seeds are bigger in size, so they will need to be chopped into smaller pieces which is why a food processor would work best if using different seeds.

 - Almond Butter Banana Oatmeal

 - 6 Ingredient Raspberry Oatmeal Bars

 - Healthy Peanut Butter Oatmeal Bowl

-In a food processor or high-powered blender, pulse all of ingredients together until combined.
-The texture should be sticky and able to hold together if you pinch between your fingers.
+- Mix ingredients in a food processor: In a food processor pulse all of the ingredients together until combined.
+The mixture should be able to hold when squeezed together.
 Add additional maple syrup if more moisture is needed.

-Keep stored in refrigerator or freezer in sealed container.
+- Keep the protein balls stored in the refrigerator in an airtight container.